johannthorir/holdmybeer/README.md

 The deamon reads "holdmybeer.json" from the current directory at startup and writes the document in memory to the file when exiting or when receiving SIGHUP.

+## Dependecies.

+Uses libfcgi and libfcgi++ for the FastCGI interface.
+RapidJSON is used JSON handling and is included.
+OpenSSL libcrypt is used the MD5 hash in the ETags.
+If using newer OpenSSL libraries you may get a deprecation warning for the MD5 function.

+## Examples.

+An example of using jquery $.ajax against this daemon is is holdmybeer.html

 ## Copyright

 Copyright (C) 2014,2024 Jóhann Þórir Jóhannsson.
 All rights reserved.